K.J. Osborn Player Prop Bets for NFL Week 17 | Minnesota vs. Green Bay 1/2/2022

 Season Stats

-- Osborn's stat line this year shows 46 catches for 584 yards and five touchdowns.
-He averages 38.9 receiving yards per game and has been targeted 73 times.
+- Osborn has contributed with 584 yards on 46 grabs and five touchdowns.
+He has been targeted 73 times and puts up 38.9 receiving yards per game.

 - So far this season, 13.4% of the 543 passes thrown by his team have gone Osborn's way.